danieladamspencer/blogdown_website/content/about/index.en.md

 # Service

 **Organizer** - Statistics in Imaging Working Group.
 A monthly meeting to present and share work and connect with others in the statistical imaging community.

+**Reviewer** - Reviewer in several journals for articles on tensor regressions, Bayesian methods, and software for the following publications:
+  - Annals of Applied Statistics
+  - Biostatistics
+  - Computational Statistics and Data Analysis
+  - NeuroImage
+  - Psychometrika
+  - RJournal

 # Employment History